Federal Laws Governing Ads

 - Prohibits commercial websites from knowingly collecting information from children who are younger than 13 years old.

-- Requires websites to provide notice to parents about their collection, use, and disclosure of children’s personal information, and to obtain “verifiable parental consent” before collecting, using, or disclosing the information.
+- Requires websites to provide notice to parents about their collection, use, and disclosure of children’s Data that can be used to identify you, like your name, address, birth date, or Social Security number, and to obtain “verifiable parental consent” before collecting, using, or disclosing the information.

 - Prohibits websites from conditioning a child’s participation in a game, the offering of a prize, or another activity on the child disclosing more information than what is needed to participate in the activity.